MIT-LCP/mimic-website/content/en/docs/IV/modules/icu/icustays.md

 * `stay_id` is a *generated* identifier that is *not* based on any raw data identifier.
 The hospital and ICU databases are not intrinsically linked and so do not have any concept of an ICU encounter identifier.
 * The ICUSTAYS table is derived from the TRANSFERS table.
 Specifically, it excludes rows in TRANSFERS where the ward is not an ICU.
+* Multiple consecutive icu stay entries from TRANSFERS are merged into a single entry in ICUSTAYS.
+* Heart rate measurements are used to determine if an icu stay is valid.
+If the heart rate measurement for an icu stay in TRANSFERS is not available, the icu stay will not be included in ICUSTAYS (~5%).

 # Table columns